 English Course Placement Appeal

-The English Course Placement appeal is available to students who place in a certain range on the Writing portion of COMPASS or ASSET.
+The English Course Placement appeal is available to students who place in a certain range on the Sentence Skills portion of ACCUPLACER or Writing portion of ASSET.
 Students are given the opportunity to come in during some "walk-in" testing times to write an essay which is then evaluated by a professor from the English department to determine final course placement.
-Those students qualifying for the English Course Placement appeal will be notified with their test scores.
+Students qualifying for the English Course Placement appeal will be notified.